Why GAP Coverage Is Essential for Every Vehicle Owner

 The Bottom Line

 No one plans for a total loss, but being financially prepared for one is simply smart planning.
 For a modest cost added to your auto insurance policy, GAP coverage ensures that a bad day doesn’t become a financial disaster.
-If you have an auto loan or lease, talk to your insurance agent today about adding GAP coverage to your policy — it could save you thousands of dollars when you need it most.
+If you have an auto loan or lease, talk to your insurance agent today about adding GAP coverage to your policy.
+Cornerstone Insurance writes auto coverage across Florida, including auto insurance in Tampa and surrounding communities — it could save you thousands of dollars when you need it most.